caiosabadin/notes/sass/tutorial.md

 Nesting the selectors makes it possible not to repeat code unnecessarily.

 They are specially convenient when a selector holds a significant number of pseudo-classes, which was the case of the last excerpt from the previous section.
-It may be rewritten, using the nesting technique, as:
+This may be rewritten, using the nesting technique, as:

 ```scss
 @charset 'utf-8';